lostintransaction/lostintransaction.github.io/_src/About.md

 # About page

+## Lost in Transaction: A neophyte explores Bitcoin.

 This blog documents my adventures with Bitcoin.
 It's primarily for my own educational purposes, as there's no better motivation to learn than to expose one's ignorance to the world.
 If others find my